DReGuerra/dreguerra.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* Ph.D in Chemical Engineering, McGill University, 2023 (expected)
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.A.Sc. in Chemical Engineering, University of Ottawa, 2018

-Work experience
+* B.A.Sc. in Chemical Engineering, University of Ottawa, 2016
+* B.Sc. in Health Sciences with minor in Life Sciences, University of Ottawa, 2012

+Honours and Awards
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+*

 Publications
 ======